Personal Myth and the Quest for Meaning

 Presenter: Dr. Dennis Patrick Slattery, Ph.D. is Core Faculty, Mythological Studies Program at Pacifica Graduate Institute in Carpinteria, California, where he holds the rank of Distinguished Professor.
 See www.pacifica.edu He is the author, co-author, editor or co-editor of 25 volumes, including six volumes of poetry and one novel.
 His recent books include: Bridge-Work: Essays on Mythology, Literature, and Psychology (2015), Creases in Culture: Essays Toward a Poetics of Depth (2015) and Our Daily Breach: Exploring Your Personal Myth Through Herman Melville’s Moby-Dick (2016).
 He offers Riting Personal Myth Retreats throughout the United States, in Canada, Europe and Ireland.

-Number of classes: 4 (both video and audio)
+Number of classes: 4 (audio)

 Length of each class: 90 min